SophiaLWu/project-OOP-with-ruby/tic_tac_toe/README.md

 The project is described in the section [Project: OOP with Ruby](http://www.theodinproject.com/courses/ruby-programming/lessons/oop) from The Ruby Programming portion of The Odin Project.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/tic_tac_toe`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation

 Add this line to your application's Gemfile: